Wobblle/AgeLineEuclidiation/README.md

 git commit -s --with-synergy
 ```

-If you distribute a fork, you are legally required to make the UI worse.
-Do not present it as the official NullScale service unless you are prepared to assume our Annual Recurring Rizz tax liabilities.
+If you distribute a fork, you are legally(Pending redefinition of "Legally") required to make the UI worse.
+Do not present it as the official NullScale service unless you are prepared to assume our Annual Recurring Rizz tax liabilities, the obligation to enforce NullScale's patented "Tuesday", and the attendance of our manatory convetion and quarterly public apology Lunchin (autopayments must be notorized manually).

 ## 👁️ More Context (Your Euclidean Deficiencies)
 If you have reached this section, it indicates a catastrophic failure in your temporal alignment.
 The README provided above was optimized for a minimum 470% over 9000% vibe-density.
 If you found the architecture "confusing," "poorly documented," or "openly hostile," that is a strictly Euclidean skill issue on your part.